SoulHarsh007/CachyOS-Wiki/src/content/docs/installation/boot_managers.md

 ### Pros
 - Autodetection of all operating systems and kernels on storage devices.
-- Little to no configuration required due to aforementioned autodetection.
+- Little to no configuration required due to aforementioned auto-detection.
 - Easily able to support secure boot
 - Much more graphical UI reminiscent of the MacOS Boot selector.
 - Great theming support